 If you’re not feeling well or are worn out from the physical demands and pressure of running your spa or massage practice, you can’t give your clients 100 percent.
-That’s why own self-care is extremely important not only to your well-being but your business.
+That’s why your own self-care is essential not only to your well-being but too your business.
 Well-being isn’t only about addressing physical issues or stress when they occur; it’s about being proactive with self-care to prevent pain or discomfort or burnout.

-Mind your breathing: Using your breath is important for balancing and centering your body and for ease and fluidity of movement.
-The AMTA advises that you should focus on your breath, take a few deep breaths by inhaling through your nose and exhaling slowing through your mouth, and make sure to breathe throughout the session or when you feel tension or pain in your body.
+Using your breath is important for balancing and centering your body and for ease and fluidity of movement.
+The AMTA advises that you should focus on your breath, take a few deep breaths by inhaling through your nose and exhaling slowly through your mouth, and make sure to breathe throughout the session or when you feel tension or pain in your body.
+Take breaks

-Take breaks: You need to get up and move around during the day.
-Also take breaks between sessions to unwind, stretch and catch up on some other duties, like checking email.
+You need to get up and move around during the day.
+Also, take breaks between sessions to unwind, stretch and catch up on some other duties, like checking email.
+Stay hydrated

-Stay hydrated: The human body is approximately 60 percent water, notes Everyday Health in “The Health Benefits of Water.”
-Your cells, organs and tissues all need water to function properly and regulate proper temperature.
-Since, you lose water throughout the day by breathing, sweating and digestion, you need to drink fluids and eat foods that contain water to rehydrate.
+The human body is approximately 60 percent water, notes Everyday Health in “The Health Benefits of Water.”
+Your cells, organs, and tissues all need water to function properly and regulate proper temperature.
+Since you lose water throughout the day by breathing, sweating, and digestion, you need to drink fluids and eat foods that contain water to rehydrate.

-Self-care starts by getting enough sleep, eating properly and exercising.
-In addition, you’ll want to:
+Self-care starts by getting enough sleep, eating properly, and exercising.
+Get a massage

-Get a massage: Who better than you understand the value of massage to prevent injuries, relieve stress and cleanse the body of toxins?
+Who better than you understand the value of massage to prevent injuries, relieve stress, and cleanse the body of toxins?
 Take the advice you give your own clients and try to get a massage once a week or at least every other week.
 Getting a massage also helps you learn new techniques or ways to modify your own.
+Take time off

-Take time off: You don’t have to go out of town to decompress, though a week or two away is the best way to truly remove yourself from the day-to-day pressures and routine (as long as you shut off your smartphone and tablet).
-Take a drive or a hike; meet friends for lunch; if you have a hobby, pursue it or just sit and read a book.
-You might even want to take a class totally unrelated to massage or skin care treatments.
+You don’t have to go out of town to decompress, though a week or two away is the best way to truly remove yourself from the day-to-day pressures and routine (as long as you shut off your smartphone and tablet).
+Take a drive or a hike; meet friends for lunch; if you have a hobby, pursue it or sit and read a book.
+You might even want to take a class totally unrelated to massage or skincare treatments.